eishan05/dizbot/CREATE_YOUR_FIRST_BOT.md

-# Create your first bot using dizbot
+# Create your first discord bot using dizbot

 ## Table
 1. [Machine setup (install Python 3 and pip)](#machine-setup)